-Chunky soups are a winter favourite that appeals to both indulgent palettes and health conscious consumers.
+Chunky soups are a winter favourite that appeals to both indulgent palates and health conscious consumers.
 Using a traditional steam jacketed kettle, food manufacturers struggle with breakdown of particulates due to slow cook times, burn on, flavour contamination and fouling of the product.

 Food manufacturers use Steam Infusion to cook chunky soups because...

-Faster Cooking & Cleaning
+Faster cooking & cleaning

 Steam Infusion offers a more repeatable consistent cooking process with higher levels of control than traditional steam injectors and kettles.
 Cooking spices with Steam Infusion means flavour volatiles usually lost in conventional cooking are retained, thus spices and other aromatics can be reduced by upto 50% whilst giving a better flavour hit.

 No burn-on contamination